-Grant Lonsdale is a Director of Market Analytics at CoStar with more than a decade’s worth of experience researching, analysing and writing about commercial property.
-He is based in Glasgow and covers Scotland and the North East of England, where he ...
+Grant Lonsdale is a Senior Director of Market Analytics at CoStar with more than 15 years experience researching, analysing and writing about commercial property.
+He is based in Glasgow and covers Scotland and the North East of England, where he has ...

-Grant Lonsdale is a Director of Market Analytics at CoStar with more than a decade’s worth of experience researching, analysing and writing about commercial property.
+Grant Lonsdale is a Senior Director of Market Analytics at CoStar with more than 15 years experience researching, analysing and writing about commercial property.
 He is based in Glasgow and covers Scotland and the North East of England, where he has an extensive contact base of local market players.
 He is CoStar’s lead industrial and logistics analyst with further specialisms in regional offices and investment.

 As well as delivering timely, relevant and actionable insights for CoStar clients through a variety of media, he works closely with CoStar’s dedicated News team to report on key transactions and issues affecting the markets and sectors he covers.
 His work has been featured in several respected publications including the Financial Times, Scottish Business Insider and The Herald.